lashford/modern-web-template/tutorial/index.md

 #Modern-web-applictation

-This application shows how to build a 'modern' web application, comprising of a Client-side Javascript App built using ``AngularJS`` wrote in ``CoffeeScript``, served from the ``Play 2 Framework`` and using document persistence with ``Reactive Mongo`` a non-blocking Scala client for ``MongoDB``.
+This application shows how to build a 'modern' web application, comprising of a Client-side JavaScript App built using ``AngularJS`` wrote in ``CoffeeScript``, served from the ``Play 2 Framework`` and using document persistence with ``Reactive Mongo`` a non-blocking Scala client for ``MongoDB``.

 Sounds like a cool stack, well I think so!
-In this tutorial I'm going to cover how to structure an AngularJS app, expose a Rest Api in Play and Read/Write JSON Documents in MongoDB.
+In this tutorial I'm going to cover how to structure an AngularJS app, expose a Rest Api in Play and read/write JSON Documents in MongoDB.
 By the end we will have created a simple User management app which gives a thin slice of Entity management, collecting data in the AngularJS app and persisting in MongoDB.

 So lets get down to it by seeing the overall structure of the application we are building.